• facebook

 External File Sharing

-• Configuring external data sharing in Office 365 –To configure and activate external sharing in Office 365 applications such as SharePoint Online, OneDrive for Business, Microsoft Teams, and Office 365 Groups, you must enable guest access.
-Additionally, you need to assign guest access rights to facilitate collaboration with external users and your team members.
+• Configuring external data sharing in Office 365 –To configure and enable external sharing in Office 365 applications like SharePoint Online, OneDrive for Business, Microsoft Teams, and Office 365 Groups, you will have to enable the guest access.
+Besides, you will also have to grant guest access rights to allow external users to collaborate with your team members.

 • Sharing Files Externally in SharePoint Online – SharePoint Online provides four different options to share files externally, which includes: